JupiterOne-Archives/docs/knowledgeBase/APIs/api-key-access.md

 ## API Key Permissions Policy

 You must set a permission policy in JSON for account-level API keys, similar to an IAM policy in AWS.
-The following is an example of a full administrator policy:
+The following is an example of a full control policy:

 ```
 {